 By 1900, the house had ceased to be used as a permanent residence, and in 1908 parts of the estate were sold off.
 The Council bought some land at this point and then added more land over the next decades to create the current park.
 The house was demolished in 1927 and sold off in pieces as building materials.
 The final purchase was the Whippendell Wood area in 1935.
 The paddling pools were also built in the 1930s.

-In July 2014, the park received a grant from the Heritage Lottery Fund (HLF) and Big Lottery of £4.5 million (alongside WBC match funding of £2 million) to build a new visitors centre, renovate the pools, modernise the facilities of the Cha Cha Cha, create a new entrance space from Rickmansworth Road and reintroduce and restore the historic bandstand.
+In July 2014, the park received a grant from the Heritage Lottery Fund (HLF) and Big Lottery of £4.5 million (alongside WBC match funding of £2 million).
+The grant has been used to build a new visitors centre, renovate the pools, modernise the facilities of the Cha Cha Cha, create a new entrance space from Rickmansworth Road and reintroduce and restore the historic bandstand.
 The money also pays for two new staff to run lots of events and activities.
 The works completion is estimated at the end of summer 2016 but funding for the staff continues.